 7. Legal Liability Protection

 Physical security helps protect organizations from premises liability claims by demonstrating due diligence in protecting visitors and occupants.
 Clear documentation of security measures, regular system testing, and incident response procedures can provide vital evidence in legal proceedings.
-They show that the company took reasonable steps to prevent foreseeable incidents.

 Best Practices for Ensuring Physical Security